sanad0544404/gravatar/web/packages/hovercards/CONTRIBUTING.md

     - Choose the appropriate `Version type` (we use [Semantic Versioning](https://semver.org/))
     - Confirm by clicking on `Run workflow` again
 - Local Release (with the push permission): Navigate to the `web/packages/hovercards` folder, run `npm run release`, and follow the instructions.

+After the package is released, review [the release notes](https://github.com/Automattic/gravatar/releases) and make any necessary modifications.